 Voting on Election Day

-Virginia law requires all voters to provide an acceptable form of photo identification (photo ID) at the polls.
-Voters arriving to the polls without photo ID will be required to vote a provisional ballot and will have until noon on the Friday after the election to deliver a copy of identification to their locality’s electoral board in order for their provisional ballot to be counted.
+Virginia law requires all voters to provide an acceptable form of identification at the polls.
+The ID no longer must have a photograph.
+A list of acceptable IDs can be found here.
+Voters arriving to the polls without a suitable ID will be required to either sign an ID Confirmation Statement or vote a provisional ballot.
+If voting provisionally, the voter will have until noon on the Friday after the election to deliver a copy of identification to their locality’s electoral board in order for their provisional ballot to be counted.
 Please see below in “Provisional Ballot Process for Voters Who Arrive Without Identification” for more information on how the provisional ballot process will work for those arriving to the polls without ID.

 Election Day Frequently Asked Questions